 - If you’re confused or stuck, ask your professor or TA for help.

-- Put your phone away while you are engaged in coursework, especially exams, unless explicitly permitted.
+- Put your phone away and close all other tabs while you are engaged in coursework, especially exams, unless explicitly permitted.

-Plagiarism is submitting someone else’s work or ideas as your own, or failing to properly cite your sources.
-Remote academic resources, such as the Writing Center or University Libraries, can help.
+Plagiarism is submitting someone else’s work or ideas as your own.
+It also includes failing to properly cite your sources.
+The important thing to remember is to give credit to the source.

 Aiding academic dishonesty